 Turku Doctoral Programme of Molecular Medicine - Admission Criteria and Instructions for Applicants

-The TuDMM offers diverse and high-standard doctoral training in the broad field of molecular medicine.
+The Turku Doctoral Programme of Molecular Medicine (TuDMM) offers diverse and high-standard doctoral training in the broad field of molecular medicine.

-The traditionally strong research areas of bio- and clinical medicine at the Turku Campus, such as cancer research, endocrinology and metabolism, immunology, microbiology, and connective tissue research, are all represented among the research groups affiliated to our Programme.
+The traditionally strong research areas of bio- and clinical medicine at the Turku Campus, such as cancer research, endocrinology and metabolism, immunology, microbiology, and connective tissue research, are all represented among the research groups affiliated to our doctoral programme.

 >Application periods for doctoral training

-Applications for the right to pursue doctoral studies in Turku Doctoral Programme of Molecular Medicine are processed in the autumn and spring.
+Applications for the right to pursue doctoral studies in TuDMM are processed in the autumn and spring.
 In the autumn call, in addition to a right to study, you can also apply for a fixed-term doctoral researcher position under an employment contract.

-The next application period for the right to study for a doctoral degree and/or for a fixed-term Doctoral Researcher position under an employment contract with the University of Turku Graduate School (UTUGS) or iCANDOC doctoral education pilot project will be from 28 August - 13 September 2024.
-The right to study for a doctoral degree at the University of Turku will start on 1 January 2025.
-The UTUGS salaried fixed-term position of a Doctoral Researcher is set to begin on 1 January 2025 at the earliest and for the duration of a maximum of two years. iCANDOC pilot project Doctoral researcher positions are fully funded for three years (1.1.2025-31.12.2027).
+The application period for the right to study for a doctoral degree and/or for a fixed-term Doctoral Researcher position under an employment contract with the University of Turku Graduate School (UTUGS) was open from 29 August to 12 September 2025.
+The right to study for a doctoral degree at the University of Turku will start on 1 January 2026.

 Who may apply?
 Admission criteria